 Charles William Burns (1874-1959).
-Tailor at 128 Bartholomew Street until 1933.1 Elected to the Council about 1917.
-Presided over the 1935 celebrations of George V's silver jubilee.
-Donated the Victoria Park bandstand and 12 park benches in 1935.
-Instrumental in erection of the Park café in 1937.2 ARP Warden in World War II.
+Tailor at 128 Bartholomew Street until 1933.3 Elected to the Council about 1917.
+6 May 1935, presided over the celebrations of George V's silver jubilee.4 Donated the Victoria Park bandstand and 12 park benches in 1935.
+Instrumental in erection of the Park café in 1937.5 ARP Warden in World War II.
 Alderman 1943.
 President of Newbury Town Football Club.
 Chairman of Newbury Building Society 1942-59.
 Chairman of Newbury Trustee Savings Bank 1955-59.
 Chairman of Newbury and District Hospital Helpers' League 1939-58.
-Performed in Gilbert and Sullivan for the Newbury Operatic Society.3
+Performed in Gilbert and Sullivan for the Newbury Operatic Society.6

 Major Henry Rummins OBE (1875-1956).
 Born in Iron Acton, Glos.
 Retired military officer.
 Joined the Gloucestershire Regiment in 1893 and served in the Boer War and First World War near Ypres.
-Mentioned in Despatches 1914-15.4 Invalided home in 1915 and became Assistant Provost Marshal on Salisbury Plain, being appointed OBE.
+Mentioned in Despatches 1914-15.7 Invalided home in 1915 and became Assistant Provost Marshal on Salisbury Plain, being appointed OBE.
 On leaving the army in 1920 he became landlord of the Cross Keys Hotel.
 Elected to the Council 1926.
-Alderman 1939.5 Mason; Master of the Loyal Berkshire Lodge of Hope 1934.
-Initiated into the Royal Antediluvian Order of Buffaloes.6
+Alderman 1939.8 Mason; Master of the Loyal Berkshire Lodge of Hope 1934.
+Initiated into the Royal Antediluvian Order of Buffaloes.9

 Reginald C. Clifford (1885-1953).
 Born near Chester.
-Ran an antiques centre at Dower House, London Road, which he acquired in 1918.7 Elected to the Council 1925, remaining until 1939 when he became Food Controller.
+Ran an antiques centre at Dower House, London Road, which he acquired in 1918.
+10 Elected to the Council 1925, remaining until 1939 when he became Food Controller.
 As Councillor he was Chairman of the Estates Committee.
 As Mayor, he led the 1937 celebrations for the Coronation of George VI.
-Credited with improving conditions in the Corn Exchange for concerts by the Newbury Symphony Orchestra and others.8 Chairman of the Newbury Amateur Dramatic Society.
-Racehorse owner.9 Initiated into the Royal Antediluvian Order of Buffaloes.10 admired the 18th century staircase, and by Queen Elizabeth the Queen Mother.
-It was demolished in
+Credited with improving conditions in the Corn Exchange for concerts by the Newbury Symphony Orchestra and others.
+11 Chairman of the Newbury Amateur Dramatic Society.
+Racehorse owner.
+1 Initiated into the Royal Antediluvian Order of Buffaloes.2